The Fairbairn Sykes Fighting Knives

 Picture

-The sheath shown below is a commercial variety reinforced with some sheet copper and simple paper fasteners.
+The sheath shown below is a commercial variety reinforced by a former owner with some sheet copper and simple paper fasteners.

 Picture